edward-ly/kinect-konductor/README.md

 ### Linux

-The command to start the program is `./main <csv-file> <soundfont-file>`, where `<csv-file>` is the CSV file containing the score to be played, and `<soundfont-file>` is the SoundFont file containing the desired MIDI instruments for playback.
+The command to start the program is `./main [music] [soundfont]`, where `[music]` is the CSV file containing the score to be played, and `[soundfont]` is the SoundFont file containing the desired MIDI instruments for playback.
 For example, to play the example CSV file `examples/example.csv` with the Fluid (R3) General MIDI SoundFont located at `/usr/share/sounds/sf2/FluidR3_GM.sf2`:

 ```
 $ ./main examples/example.csv /usr/share/sounds/sf2/FluidR3_GM.sf2